Alizmn/twitter-express-backend/README.md

 ## FEATURES

-- [x] User registration using unique username and a password
+✔️ User registration using unique username and a password

 - [x] User login (Including session maintenance by jwt)
 - [x] Unit tests